agus-prayitno/weather-react/README.md

 ## Overview

-A weather application that displays the current weather and hourly forecasts based on the current geolocation of accessing device.
+A simple weather application which shows the current weather and hourly forecasts based on the current geolocation of accessing device.

 ## Prerequisites